 More about this metric

-Looking at social media, which is generally higher in the funnel, however measures a much larger audience, the most common Content Engagement triggers are Likes, re-tweets, shares, pins and so on.
-Social media platforms are optimized for quick and easy engagements, but it's important to weight a share or comment higher than a like because it generally requires more effort and thought.
+Looking at social media, which is generally higher in the funnel, measures a much larger audience.
+The most common Content Engagement triggers are Likes, re-tweets, shares, and pins.
+Social media platforms are optimized for quick and easy engagements, but it's important to weigh a share or comment higher than a like because it generally requires more effort and thought.

 Metrics related to Content Engagement